Golden river valley at the heart of Finland's largest national park

 Lemmenjoki National Park

 Lemmenjoki is the largest national park in Finland, as well as one of the largest uninhabited and roadless wilderness areas in Europe.
-Signposted trails, wilderness huts, rental cabins and designated campfire sites greatly facilitate hiking in the Lemmenjoki river valley, surrounded by fells.
+Stretching over 70 kilometres, the River Lemmenjoki flows through the national park.
+Signposted trails, wilderness huts, rental cabins and designated campfire sites greatly facilitate hiking in the Lemmenjoki river valley and the surrounding majestic fells.

-Visitors can experience the true essence of Lapland’s wilderness and gold panning lifestyle on a daytrip to Lemmenjoki.
+Visitors can experience the true essence of Lapland’s wilderness and gold panning lifestyle on a day trip to Lemmenjoki.
 The magical wilderness is also sure to inspire trekkers to embark on even longer journeys.
 Hop on a riverboat or pack a lunchbox and hike along signposted trails to experience the beauty of the fells rising up from the river valley.
+Visit the “reindeer king” Kaapin Jouni’s historic farm and get to know the everyday culture of the local Sámi people via guided tours organised by local entrepreneurs.

-Ravadas falls, Ravadasköngäs in Finnish, is among the finest attractions of the Lemmenjoki National Park.
-The impressive waterfalls are located in the confluence of the rivers Lemmenjoki and Ravadasjoki and are accessible by foot via signposted trails or by taking a riverboat ride.
+Ravadas falls, Ravadasköngäs in Finnish, is among the most beautiful attractions of the Lemmenjoki National Park.
+The waterfall is located in the confluence of the rivers Lemmenjoki and Ravadasjoki and is accessible by foot via signposted trails or by taking a riverboat ride.
 There is a wilderness hut situated nearby the waterfall.
-Ravadas Falls are located in the national park’s restricted access zone where movement is only allowed along the marked trails.
+Ravadas Falls are located in the national park’s restricted access zone where walking is only allowed on the marked trails.

 The farm of Kaapin Jouni

-The Kaapin Jouni farm, located in the northern end of Lake Sotkajärvi, is the historical residence of a famous Sámi family.
+The homestead of Kaapin Jouni, located in the northern end of Lake Sotkajärvi, is the historical residence of a famous Sámi family.
 The farm was established in the late 19th century and has been inhabited ever since.
 The farm was set up by Menes-Antti, or Karhu-Antti, whose real name was Antti Juhaninpoika Morottaja (1853-1907).
 The most famous member and patriarch of the family, Jouni Aikio (Kaapin Jouni, 1875-1956), known as the “reindeer king”, moved into the farm after Menes-Antti.
-The Kaapin Jouni farm was acquired by the government in 2002 and it is now part of the Lemmenjoki National Park.
+The government acquired the Kaapin Jouni farm in 2002, and it is now part of the Lemmenjoki National Park.
 The last member of the family moved out of the farm in 2004.

-Joenkielinen is a fell that provides great view of the Lemmenjoki river valley and surrounding wilderness.
-There is a marked round trail going to the top and alond the river valley making this hike an excellent day trip.
+Joenkielinen is a fell that provides a great view of the Lemmenjoki river valley and surrounding wilderness.
+There is a marked round trail going to the top and along the river valley, making this hike an excellent day trip.